Rush Limbaugh, an excellent role model for the youth of America, well-known and well-loved and mightily feared.

 And you've got a hypocrite like Schumer, who demanded and led practically the charge for an independent counsel looking into the plane leak, now accusing others of doing exactly what he did and suggesting that they should be fired.

-And there's also this business, well, Rush, you have to admit that uh looks like they were getting rid of some of these uh U.S. attorneys who were uh uh working on corruption cases against Republicans like Duke Cunningham.
+Well, Rush, you have to admit that it looks like they were getting rid of some of these U.S. attorneys who were working on corruption cases against Republicans like Duke Cunningham.

-Last I knew he was in jail.
+Last I knew, he was in jail.

 By definition, when you get rid of any U.S. attorney, you are theoretically interrupting an investigation.